 8. Create individual web pages

 WordPress differentiates between posts and pages, although both are based on content.
 While posts are arranged chronologically, pages behave statically.
 Typical examples of pages in a blog are the “About”, the contact and the imprint pages.
 Conventional WordPress blogs usually contain much more posts than pages.
 However, as previously mentioned, you can create static web pages using WordPress too.
 These pages then have a much higher priority.

-Making use of the media library
+10. Use the media library